Creative Ways to Celebrate National Nursing Assistants Appreciation Week

 Above all, CNAs deserve our respect, recognition, and appreciation throughout the year.

 In 1909, the American Red Cross started the Volunteer Nurses' Aid Service, the first nursing assistant organization that helped tend soldiers.
-Eventually, President Reagan officially recognized certified nursing assistants as a profession in 1977 after realizing just how much they were needed in the US.
-Since 1977, we have commemorated this important week and these essential workers for the healthcare sector every year.
+Eventually, President Reagan officially recognized certified nursing assistants as a profession in 1987 after realizing just how much they were needed in the US.

 History has taught us that healthcare facilities need CNAs.
 A shortage of CNAs is one of the most frustrating challenges of any healthcare facility because they are vital to patient care.
 That's why Nursa's mission is to "put a nurse at the bedside of every patient in need" and prevent shortages in healthcare facilities.